Social Distortion: Logo

 The band has consistently used as their logo a skeleton holding a cigarette and a martini glass.
 It was designed by Mackie Osborne, wife of Melvins frontman Buzz Osborne, as part of an invitation to a New Year's Eve party.
 It is frequently featured in live performances as well as album covers.
 Said Ness in an April 2011 interview with Rolling Stone: "At the time, I saw that, and it just felt like, 'That's it right there.
 It's life and death, it's celebration.'
 It just felt powerful."

-Musical style, influences, and impact
+Musical style, influences, and legacy

-Social Distortion has been described as primarily punk rock, cowpunk, hardcore punk, and melodic hardcore.